rprospero/InstrumentScripts/doc/source/scans/tutorial.rst

   ensures that any functionality added to this class or bugs fixed in its code propagate out to all callers of this library.
 Unfortunately, Python does not have a concept of interfaces, so we cannot force all children to have a set of defined functions.
-However, any subclasses of ``Scan`` must contain the follow member functions:
+However, any sub-classes of ``Scan`` must contain the follow member functions:

   :map: Create a modified version of the scan based on a user supplied